 The Difference Between Traditional and Rapid Molding

-The “digitization” of nearly every process to make products continues.
+Rapid molding is a key player as the “digitization” of nearly every process to make products continues.
 The latest industry to experience this shift is molding.
 Here’s a look at how digitization may affect traditional molding service providers.

 Pierre Viaud-Murat | Senior Vice President of Sales

 Digital manufacturing offers many benefits across multiple touch points: it can reduce time to market, labor overhead and asset use, plus it helps customers control quality and inventory.
 These advantages allow users to explore new revenue streams, develop and enhance innovative designs and respond to market demands.
 The digital age can enhance designers freedom to create and develop through one streamlined methodology.

 The traditional manufacturing process

 The traditional manufacturing process usually consists of a several-step sequence within the manufacturing flow.
 Team members monitor and ensure that safeguards are in place throughout the entire part lifecycle.
 Throughout the process, various testing for form, fit and function are required to discover any part flaws.
 Each team member should be aware of these critical-path processes, as the traditional method of manufacturing requires more manual than automated production.

 The traditional injection molding manufacturing process usually consists of several steps.
 Throughout the process, various testing for form, fit and function are required to discover any part flaws.
 Usually, the traditional method of manufacturing requires more manual than automated production.